|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 The English galleon Revenge took part on the Raid on Cadiz and served as Francis Drake’s flagship during the Battle of Gravelines.
 In 1591 under the command of Richard Grenville she was part of a patrolling squadron looking to intercept Spanish treasure ships.
 While making repairs off the Azores, they were surprised by a Spanish fleet.
 All the English ships managed to flee and escape except for the Revenge, which sailed directly into the fifty-three ship Spanish armada.
 After a night of intense fighting the ship finally surrendered, her captain dying of his wounds two days later.
 Already heavily damaged from the Battle of Flores, the captured Revenge went down in a violent storm soon after.
 This story became the subject of many romantic legends, most notably in the poem, A Ballad of the Fleet by Tennyson.
 This popularization of the battle made it a prime subject for postcards.

 Despite the early victory at the Battle of Gravelines, English attempts at attacking northern Spain and Puerto Rico ended in disaster.
 Further attempts by Spain to invade England also failed largely due to bad weather.
 In 1596 the English sacked Cadiz and the Spanish captured Calais but even as the war spread it brought neither side closer to victory.
 In 1601 the Spanish landed troops at Kinsale to help aid the Irish fighting the Nine Years War, but they would eventually return leaving the Irish rebels on their own.
 The King of Spain died in 1598, and his successor Philip III was not as enthusiastic about continuing the fight.
 When Elizabeth died in 1603 and was replaced by the Catholic King James I, a peace was easily negotiated the following year.
+Postcards rarely acknowledge anything relating to this conflict outside of the destruction of the Spanish armada and Queen Elizabeth’s defiant stance.
+It had become so engrained in British mythology that the propaganda value of these cards could resinate without the need for explanation.
+British defeats were obscure, having been largely removed from history books by the 1850’s.

 Thirty Years War 1618-1648